williamouyang/okta.github.io/_source/_docs/api/resources/oauth2.md

 ### Scopes and claims

 Access Tokens include reserved scopes and claims.

+{% beta %}

-{% beta}Access Tokens can optionally include custom scopes and claims.{% endbeta %}
+Access Tokens can optionally include custom scopes and claims.

+{% endbeta %}

 #### Reserved scopes and claims